CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 ## Filter syntax

-The filter syntax is based on the well known nfdump tool.
+The filter syntax is based on the well-known nfdump tool.
 Although keywords must be written with lowercase letters.
 Any filter consists of one or more expressions `expr`.
 Any number of `expr` can be linked together: `expr and expr, expr or expr, not expr and (expr).`

 An expression primitive usually consists of a keyword (a name of an Information Element), optional comparator, and a value.
 By default, if the comparator is omitted, equality operator `=` will be used.
 Numeric values can use scaling of following supported scaling
 factor: k, m, g.
-Factor is 1000.
+The factor is 1000.

 Following comparators `comp` are supported:
 - equals sign (`=`, `==` or `eq`)